 Beyond academics, economics reveal persistent labor market and workforce challenges.
 Indiana early educators with a bachelor's degree are paid 35% less than their colleagues in the K-8 system.
-The poverty rate for early educators in Indiana is 22.8%, much higher than for Indiana workers in general (10.7%) and 8x as high as for K-8 teachers (2.7%).
+The early education workforce is 7.2x more likely to live in poverty than elementary and middle school teachers.
 IPA supports adequate public investment and state policies that appropriately prepare, support, and compensate our early education workforce.